Sciebo-RDS/RDS-Connectors/doris-rds/README.md

 ## DORIS RDS-connector

-This connector is used in SUNET for publishing data to S3 buckets and pushing ro-crate manifest to SND:s manifest index.
+This connector is used in SUNET for publishing data to a dedicated NextCloud directory and pushing RO-Crate metadata to SND/Doris.

 ### Describo profile